Consoling touch: Contact and development

 Extensive research has documented the importance of physical touch in human emotional and physical wellbeing.
-From a developmental perspective touch plays a vital role in infants’ physical and cortical growth, stress relief, and secure attachment formation.
+From a developmental perspective touch plays a vital role in infants' physical and cortical growth, stress relief, and secure attachment formation.
 Nurturing touch is positively associated with children's neuronal development thus determining the trajectory of their behavioral and cognitive growth.
 Though no laboratory studies exist due to ethical considerations, data emphasizing the necessity of consoling touch was taken from orphanages where the caretaker to child ratio was 1:25.
 Children deficient in consoling touch during critical developmental stages had between 20%-30% less brain mass than children of similar age who received sufficient socialization.
 In a 1997 study, Dawson et al. monitored the neural functioning of children born to depressed mothers.
 A key symptom of maternal depression is reduced social touch between mother and child.
 The electroencephalogram (EEG) results of children with depressed mothers had markedly reduced activity in the left frontal lobe.
 The abnormality remained consistent with the mother's condition throughout the duration of the three-year study.
 The children of mothers who managed to diminish depressive symptoms before their child's first year later developed a more normal brain pattern.
 The likelihood of full neural recovery lessens as a child ages due to sensitive periods for brain development, the first year and a half being the most critical.

 Pain mitigation

 Physical

 From a therapeutic perspective consoling touch provides pain alleviation and facilitates healing.
 In a 1993 study of young adults undergoing chemotherapy, hand holding was rated to be a significantly effective coping strategy in ameliorating treatment-related pain.
 Overwhelmingly, patients preferred to hold the hand of a close relative or partner.
 Consoling touch functioned to reduce anxiety associated with impending treatments and served as a source of security.
 Patient's subjective experience of treatment-related pain was significantly reduced when they felt more secure, less tense, and had social support.
 Marshall Klaus's 1995 work demonstrated the power of social touch in labour and delivery.
 He found women receiving consoling touch during delivery had reduced labour duration, reported less anxiety and physical pain, and had reduced need for caesarean section.

 Numerous studies have been conducted exploring pain mitigation and consoling touch between romantic partners.
 From electric shocks to temperatures too hot for touch, holding the hand of a loved one decreases physical pain perception.
 In 2018 couples were brought into a lab and administered mild heat pain while undergoing EEG.
 Not only were pain ratings significantly reduced in the hand holding condition, couples exhibited what is known as brain-to-brain coupling, or neural synchrony.
 This means neural firing, both topographically and temporally, matches that of another party.
 This mechanism is hypothesized to be an integral feature of empathy and shared experience.
-Neural synchrony is most easily detected in couples during shared experience, such as laugher.
+Neural synchrony is most easily detected in couples during shared experience, such as laughter.
 Importantly, social touch nor neural synchrony are analgesics.
 Consoling touch can reduce pain perception, but not eliminate it entirely.